 Figure 2 summarises the six regression coefficients in each of the nearly two hundred linear regression models which have been estimated.
 The lines indicate the point estimates for particular coefficients for a given age and gender, and the grey bands around these indicate two standard deviations above and below these point estimates.

 The top row shows the intercept, which clearly identifies the well-known ‘bathtub’ shaped relationship between age and mortality probability for both sexes.
 As base 10 has been used, -1 indicates a 1-in-10 probability of dying in the next year, -2 a 1-in-100 risk, and so on.
 For both sexes, there is a plateau in the mortality risk in early adulthood, more evident for males than females, then a log-linear relationship with age from the thirties onwards.
-T

-he ‘year’ row shows the overall year-on-year decline in log10 ASMR over the period 1990-2010, once the other variables have been controlled for.
+The ‘year’ row shows the overall year-on-year decline in log10 ASMR over the period 1990-2010, once the other variables have been controlled for.
 It is clear from this that the log mortality trends tend to be greatest in childhood and at around retirement age, as indicated using the vertical dashed line, then smaller at other ages.
 Given the absolute mortality risk is around one hundred times greater at retirement age than childhood, however, the trend at retirement age represents a larger absolute improvement in mortality over time.

 The variables newlabTRUE and year:newlabTRUE allow for both the intercept and trend in these ASMRs to vary over the New Labour period.
 It appears from these coefficients that the New Labour period had statistically significant effects on both the intercept and trend at ages slightly over male retirement age.
 For males, in particular, the intercept coefficients indicate a statistically significant elevated mortality risk in early adulthood too, broadly corresponding to those years in which the overall intercept coefficient exhibits a mortality plateau.